 I asked exactly these questions on my call with Facebook Support.
 You can get the recording of the entire phone conversation by signing up to my newsletter below.
-You will receive a video in which I share the recorded phone conversation with Facebook Support, my story of how I have been action blocked since December 10, 2019, all my action blocked messages, and how to fix the issue!
+You will receive a video in which I share the recorded phone conversation with Facebook Support, my story of how I have been action blocked from December 10, 2019 to December 30, 2019, all my action blocked messages, and how to fix the issue!

 Sign up HERE to get the full Facebook Support conversation and their recommendation on how to fix an Instagram Action Block!

 Instagram action block timing can be different depending on the action block message you received.
 If your message has a specified expiration date this is very different to having an action block message without an expiration date.